Sallingsund Bridge

-Sallingsund Bridge (Sallingsundbroen) is a bridge that crosses Salling Sund between the island of Mors and the Salling peninsula on the mainland (Jylland (Jutland)) in Denmark.
-The bridge is 1717 metres long, the longest span is 93 metres, and the maximum clearance to the sea is 26 metres.
+Sallingsund Bridge (Sallingsundbroen) is a bridge that crosses Salling Sound between the island of Mors and the Salling Peninsula on the mainland (Jutland) in Denmark.
+The bridge is 1.717 km long; the longest span is 93 metres, and the maximum clearance to the sea is 26 metres.

-The building of Sallingsund Bridge started in 1973, and it was opened by Queen Margrethe II on 30 May 1978.
-Before the bridge was built, people and cars were taken across the sound by the ferries Pinen ("Pain") and Plagen ("Bother").
-In 1976, a million passengers and a half million cars were ferried across the sound.
+The construction of Sallingsund Bridge was initiated in 1973, and it was opened by Queen Margrethe II on 30 May 1978.
+Before the bridge was built, people and cars were taken across the sound by the ferries Pinen (Pain) and Plagen (Bother).
+In 1976, a million passengers and half a million cars were ferried across the sound.

-The bridge is pictured on the Danish 50-krone banknote since 2009.
+The bridge has been featured on the Danish 50-krone banknote since 2009.